Elevator improvements in NC vacation rentals go to governor - NewsBreak

 Elevator improvements in NC vacation rentals go to governor

 RALEIGH, N.C.
-(AP) — A bill heading to North Carolina Gov. Roy Cooper’s desk would require elevator safety improvements inside North Carolina vacation cottages and short-term rentals.
+(AP) — Safety improvement requirements to prevent injury or death from elevators inside North Carolina vacation cottages and short-term rentals received final legislative approval on Wednesday.

-The House voted unanimously on Wednesday to accept a version of legislation that the Senate passed last week.
+The House voted unanimously to accept a version of legislation passed in the Senate last week by a similar margin, and sent the bill to Gov. Roy Cooper’s desk.

-The bill was prompted by the death of a seven-year-old Ohio boy on the Outer Banks last summer when he became trapped between the elevator car and elevator shaft.
+The bill, called “Weston’s Law,” was prompted by last year’s death of a 7-year-old Ohio boy who became trapped between the elevator car and elevator shaft at a rental home on the northern Outer Banks.

-The bill requires the gap between landing and car doors be narrowed, such as by installing space guards.
-The bill also sets minimum force requirements on elevator car doors and gates.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+The bill would require that the gap between landing and car doors for elevators at such rentals be no more than 4 inches (10.2 centimeters).
+That can be addressed by installing a space guard on the landing door.

+The bill also sets minimum force requirements on elevator car doors and gates.
+The landlord must document the improvements with the state Insurance Department.
+Without the improvements, the elevator must be turned off.
+The bill also would direct the state building code to require such safety measures in new short-term rental construction.

 Comments / 0